Andrew-S-Rosen/cbe504/main.typ

 When dealing with the rate of a net reaction, this site-normalized form of the rate is referred to as a turnover frequency (TOF).
 The TOF represents the number of reacting molecules per active site and unit time (assuming that all adsorption sites defined by $conc("*")_0$ are all the possible active sites) since it represents the number of times the catalytic active sites have"turned over" a reaction.
 Since TOFs are normalized by the concentration of active sites and most real catalysts have heterogeneity in the active species, the TOF is best thought of as an averaged property.
 #footnote[For additional considerations when reporting and interpreting TOFs, refer to F. Schüth, M.D.
 Ward, J.M.
-Buriak,"Common Pitfalls of Catalysis Manuscripts Submitted to Chemistry of Materials", _Chem.
+Buriak, "Common Pitfalls of Catalysis Manuscripts Submitted to Chemistry of Materials", _Chem.
 Mater._, 30, 3599--3600 (2018).
 More detailed discussion on this topic can be found in S. Kozuch, J.M.L.
-Martin,"Turning Over Definitions in Catalytic Cycles", _ACS Catal._, 2, 2787--2794 (2012) and the corresponding response G. Lente,"Comment on 'Turning Over Definitions in Catalytic Cycles'", _ACS Catal._, 3, 381--382 (2013).]
+Martin, "Turning Over Definitions in Catalytic Cycles", _ACS Catal._, 2, 2787--2794 (2012) and the corresponding response G. Lente, "Comment on 'Turning Over Definitions in Catalytic Cycles'", _ACS Catal._, 3, 381--382 (2013).]

 === Dual-Site Mechanisms <reactions-between-two-surface-species>